CKKOK/event-manager/README.md

 2. Events management app
  * What are all the different endpoints to the app?
  * How does the ERD look like?
 Will it be too massive?
-3. Spinoff of events management app: events registration app with QR code scanning capabilities
+3. Spinoff of events management app: eWedding planning / events registration app with QR code scanning capabilities
 4. Equipment / venue rental service, combined with geolocation data and B2C communication
 5. Price and stock collation of IT equipment, i.e. advertising platform for IT vendors.
  * User stories from the vendors and buyers?
 What problem does this solve for both parties?
 Note: Some shops do advertise their stuff on Carousell, so why aren't the rest doing it?
 Need to understand the problems they face first.